DaveDushi/mamdani-game/game-rules.md

 - **Trump**: The antagonist who chases you.
 He appears if you stumble (hit an obstacle).

 ### Collectibles
-- **Stamps (Coins)**: The main currency.
+- **Food Stamps (Coins)**: The main currency.
 Collecting them increases your score.
-Be warned: 50% of your stamps are taken as taxes!
+Be warned: 50% of your food stamps are taken as taxes!

 ### Power-ups
 - **Covid Mask** 😷: Provides a shield that protects you from one hit.
 (Visual: Player turns blue/shielded).